tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 	}
 }
 ```
-We need to include ```<string.h>``` because we use *strtok* function as splitting mechanism.
+We need to include ```<string.h>``` because we need *strtok* function as splitting mechanism.

-*strtok* needs two arguments:
+*strtok* has two arguments:

 * string to parse
 * separator

-*strtok* returns next arguments with every call (if you want to use strtok again on the same string, pass NULL as the first argument.
-You'll see in the next example how to use strtok again).
+*strtok* returns next arguments with every call (if you want to use strtok twice on the same string, pass NULL as the first argument.
+You'll see in the next example how to use strtok multiple times).

-The *commandArguments* stores first argument of our command.
+The *commandArguments* contains first argument of our command.

-We want to check, if this string is equal "cd".
-If its true, use *strtok* again and take an argument for *cd*.
+We want to check, if this string is equal to "cd".
+If it's true, use *strtok* again and take an argument of *cd*.

 *nekoshell.c*